Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments: System Model

 \section{System Model}

-We consider an \ac{ul} scenario where a single \ac{bs} with $M$ antennas is located at a known position and orientation inside a tunnel.
-The \ac{ue}, equipped with a single antenna, is not synchronized with the \ac{bs} and travels along the tunnel while broadcasting kinematic information (including position and velocity) via \ac{v2x} messages~\cite{cam}.
+We consider an \ac{ul} scenario where a single anchor (e.g., a \ac{bs} or \ac{rsu}) with $M$ antennas is located at a known position and orientation inside a tunnel.
+The system model aligns with \ac{6g} architectures characterized by large-aperture antenna arrays and \ac{nf} propagation conditions, where spherical wavefront effects must be explicitly accounted for.
+The \ac{ue}, equipped with a single antenna, is not synchronized with the \ac{bs} and travels through the tunnel while broadcasting kinematic information (including position and velocity) via \ac{v2x} messages~\cite{cam}.
 The position and velocity data are obtained from the vehicle’s onboard sensors (e.g., \ac{gnss} and speedometer).
 Upon entering the tunnel, however, reliable position information from \ac{gnss} becomes unavailable, whereas other kinematic measurements, such as velocity, remain valid.
 Since the reduced reliability of \ac{gnss} prevents the provision of accurate positioning information, our goal is to develop a methodology that serves as an alternative for seamless, accurate positioning within tunnels.
-To this end, we opportunistically exploit radio-reflective road markings and other static structures within the tunnel environment as additional virtual anchors.
-By leveraging the multipath components generated by these reflectors, the system effectively increases the available spatial diversity, enabling improved localization accuracy even in a single-\ac{bs} setup.
+To this end, we opportunistically exploit radio-reflective road markings and other static structures within the tunnel environment, acting as additional virtual anchors.
+By leveraging the multipath components generated by these reflectors, the system effectively increases the available spatial diversity, enabling improved localization accuracy even in a single-anchor setup.